swellaby/generator-swell/docs/VSTS-TASK.md

 - [Unit tests][unit-test-section] for the task source code.
 - [Packaging and publishing][pack-pub-section] capabilities to package your task, upload it to your VSTS account, and publish it to the VSTS marketplace.

+It is also worth nothing that the initial structure provided by the generator is based on only having a single build task.
+If you end up deciding to bundle multiple tasks within the same project/extension, then you will need to make some minor modifications to the directory structure.
+See the below section on [multiple task support][multi-task-section] for additional details.

 ### Standard Files
 All of the standard files outlined in the [boilerplate doc][boilerplate-standard-section] are included, along with a few VSTS task/extension specific files: